WilliamLwj/About/_posts/2020-06-06-good-online-courses.md

   - online courses
 ---

-This post talks about the online courses I like
+This post talks about the online resources I like

 * (Traditional) Computer Vision and Robotics.
 [Robotics: Vision Intelligence and Machine Learning](https://www.edx.org/course/robotics-vision-intelligence-and-machine-learning)